HumzahChoudry/HumzahChoudry.github.io/_posts/2017-08-20-unlikely-start-for-EPL-underdogs.markdown

 *Oh, what a day... what a lovely day!*

 Now I'm not saying they're going to be the next Leichester City, but who doesn't love a good underdog team.
 The beauty of the Premier League is that at the end of the season we'll have to say bye to 3 teams.
-I am afraid with strong showings from some of the promoted teams my secret second love Crystal Palace may be getting the boot at the end of the season.
+I'm afraid with strong showings from some of the newly promoted teams my secret second love Crystal Palace may be getting the boot at the end of the season.